Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 Oh, number three.

-I'd I think I'd go along with it.
+I think I'd go a long way.

 Certainly top five.